EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 ### `findFirst`, `max` and `min`
 The `Stream` interface contains a number of terminal operations that return an `Optional`.

 The terminal operation `findFirst` extracts a single element from the stream, and returns an `Optional` containing that element.
-If it turns out if the stream contains no objects at all, `Optional.empty()` is returned.
+If it turns out the stream contains no objects at all, `Optional.empty()` is returned.

 The terminal operations `max` and `min` require a `Comparator<T>` and will respectively return the maximum or minimum value emitted by the stream according to the order defined by the `Comparator`.
 In case the stream contains no objects at all, these terminal operations also return `Optional.empty()`.